bonggeek/share/cloudbox/README.md

     # Make changes to cloudshelldeploy if needed
     ./cloudshelldeploy.sh abhinab

-Once terraform is done installing
-Then RDP from windows machine using mstsc.exe.
+Once terraform is done installing RDP from windows machine using mstsc.exe.

-**NOTE: In my experience 1080p resulotions work well**, 4K lags too much to be useful.
-Since mstsc default is full-screen be careful if you are working on hi-res display.
+**NOTE: In my experience 1080p resolution works well**, 4K lags too much to be useful.
+Since mstsc default is full-screen be careful if you are working on hi-res display and explicitly use 1080p resolution.